reednel/Blog/2021-04-04-Language-and-Meaning/index.md

 **Indexicals** get their referent from the context, (i.e. I, you, today, tomorrow, here). **Demonstratives** can be thought of as a subset of indexicals which tend to need an adjoining demonstration, even if not in every instance of use, (i.e. this, that, she).

 The *context* of use is the time and place of the speaker of the sentence.
 The *circumstance of evaluation* is the time and place within the sentence.
 “I” seems to refer to myself in the context of use, not in the circumstance of evaluation.
-For exmaple, “I was just talking to my friend in India, who was at a bar”, seems to mean something like “I was just on the phone with my friend, who was at a bar in India”, not “I was just in India talking to my friend who was at a bar” nor “I was just talking to my friend in India who was at a bar in Madison”.
+For examaple, “I was just talking to my friend in India, who was at a bar”, seems to mean something like “I was just on the phone with my friend, who was at a bar in India”, not “I was just in India talking to my friend who was at a bar” nor “I was just talking to my friend in India who was at a bar in Madison”.
 The same is true for “you”...

 *Content* is what is expressed by an expression in a context of use.
 Both individual expressions and sentences have contents.
 The content of an indexical is just it’s referent, because given a context, indexicals are directly referential.
 But that content will vary from context to context in a consistent way.
 For example, the character of “I” is the speaker in the context of utterance, but within a context, the content is just some individual.
 Likewise, the character of “today” is the day of the context of utterance.